 In Canada, World Poetry Day is commemorated with a wide array of activities designed to bring poetry into the public eye.
 These activities range from poetry readings and public performances to special broadcasts and publications showcasing the works of Canadian poets, alongside workshops at schools and libraries aimed to stimulate interest and participation in poetry.
 Special events, online and offline, pay homage to the contribution of poetry in the culture and history of Canada.
 Canada observes World Poetry Day takes place each year on March 21, reflecting the unity in diversity and shared love for language and verses around the globe.

-Facts about World Poetry Day
+Top 9 Facts for 2026 World Poetry Day in Canada

 In the News and Trending in Canada for World Poetry Day